susanBuck/notes/07_Version_Control/10_Deploy_to_Digital_Ocean.md

 4. Try accessing your URL via [this proxy](http://www.megaproxy.com/freesurf/).
 Does it load there?
 If it loads there, it just means your computer is still caching old settings.

-## Virtual Host / Subdomain setup
+## VirtualHost / Subdomain setup

 Your primary domain is working, now lets get a subdomain working (`http://helloworld.domain.com`).

-On your DigitalOcean server, add the following *Virtual Host* block to the bottom of `/etc/apache2/sites-enabled/000-default.conf`:
+In the above step, you already set up your DNS for the subdomain, making it so that traffic hitting `http://helloworld.domain.com` will point to your IP address.

+Now we need to give the server instructions on what to do with this traffic.

+This is done via a VirtualHost configuration.
+In DigitalOcean, you make this configuration in the following file: `/etc/apache2/sites-enabled/000-default.conf`.

+If need a refresher on editing files via command line, [go here](https://github.com/susanBuck/notes/blob/master/07_SysAdmin/999_Editing_text_files_in_CL.md).

+At the *bottom* of `000-default.conf`, add this VirtualHost block:

 	<VirtualHost *:80>
 	  ServerName helloworld.dwa15-practice.biz